The 10 Best Ghanaian Songs of the Month (March)

-This month in Ghanaian music has been quite a busy one, and it looks like things have finally kicked off in full swing for the year.
-With several international collabs, full-length projects, and more, March was filled to the brim and overflowing with good music.
-Here we bring you the best of Ghanaian music that dropped during the month.
-Check them out below.
+This month in Ghanaian music has been quite a busy one, and it looks like things have finally kicked off in full swing.
+With several international collabs, full-length projects, and more, March has been filled to the brim and overflowing with good music.
+Here we bring you the best of Ghanaian music of March.
+Check them out below!

 Yaw Tog, Stormzy & Kwesi Arthur 'Sore (Remix)'